lokapal-xyz/education/content/howtodao/01-dao-design/DAO-Models/Introduction.md

   We’ll look at utility libraries such as OpenZeppelin’s Governance and Access Control contracts, which offer pre-built, secure components for integrating governance features into your DAO architecture.

 - **Custom-Built DAO Architectures and Novel Governance Models**
-  This section will also cover custom-designed DAO architectures and emerging governance models that push the boundaries of traditional DAO frameworks.
+  This section will cover custom-designed DAO architectures and emerging governance models that push the boundaries of traditional DAO frameworks.
 These offer unique features or solve new problems in decentralized governance.

 - **No-Code and Low-Code DAO Creation Tools**
   For those who want to build a DAO with minimal coding, we’ll explore no-code and low-code platforms that simplify the creation process.
 These tools are designed to empower individuals and communities to launch DAOs without extensive technical knowledge.